Greening Western Queens Fund

 We are not currently accepting proposals for the Greening Western Queens Fund.

-We have developed a Greening Western Queens Fund Advisory Board of local stakeholders and environmental experts to distribute grants to local groups for tree planting, energy efficiency, job training and open space enhancement projects.
-The projects will incorporate conservation education and replicable models that will have a lasting impact in the neighborhood and beyond.
-All of the advisory board members provide unique and important expertise which will be utilized throughout the grant program.
-Please click here for more information about the Greening Western Queens Fund Advisory Board.
+Grant decisions for the Greening Western Queens Fund were made by an Advisory Board of local stakeholders and environmental experts.
+The Advisory Board distributed grants to local groups for tree planting, energy efficiency, job training and open space enhancement projects.
+Members of the Advisory Board provided unique and important expertise which was utilized throughout the grant program.

 In March 2010, North Star Fund hosted two community visioning sessions for residents of Sunnyside, Astoria, Woodside, and Long Island City.
 Over 120 residents, organizers, community members, and experts came together to share their vision, goals, and ideas for a greener Western Queens.
 Visioning Session participants actively engaged in large group and small group conversations and shared their ideas for the outcomes of the three-year grants.